 THE STANLEY SHOW which was, of course, a cycling show, featured 105 motor cycles; most with French or Belgian engines.
 So it comes as no surprise that The Autocar reported: “Perhaps the feature of the year is the motor bicycle.
 This form of mount, although not taking to the eye, appears likely to be frequently met with on the road next season.
 Most of the leading cycle makers have taken up the manufacture of motor bicycles, and it is quite obvious that they have much to learn—or perhaps unlearn—before a mechanically perfect machine will be produced.
 The prevailing idea at present amongst makers is to take the safety free-wheel bicycle and clamp to one of the members of the frame a petrol motor of about 1.5 brake horse-power.
 From the shaft of this power is transmitted by means of either a chain or belt to a pulley or large chain wheel secured to the rear wheel; to another member of the frame is secured a tank for storing the petrol—usually about a gallon—and hidden away as far as possible under the saddle is a storage battery for igniting the mixture of gases in the cylinder of the engine.
 No change gearing is provided.
 When the rider wishes to go slowly he must stop his motor and pedal “for dear life.
 The weight of one of these machines is usually shout 70-80lb.
 Of course, there is a startling array of levers and taps, which appears to fascinate the unwary purchaser and gives him the idea that he is getting a good deal for his £50 or so.
 Altogether the result is not so satisfactory looked it through the engineer’s glasses.
 Makers would do well to discard some of the principles underlying the construction of the bicycle and build from the motor, or include it in their general scheme, as one or two firms have already done.
 Then smaller wheels than the standard bicycle wheels might be found advantageous, and give a more efficient ratio of gearing.
 With the type of motor for the purpose little fault can be found.
 Enthusiasts are not wanting who maintain that the motor bicycle will eventually become as common on the roads as the ordinary bicycle is to-day.
 Although we are not disposed to agree with this glowing prediction, this form of machine, we must admit, does certainly offer great facilities for travelling long distances in a short space of time, with slight effort and with a minimum of expense, a gallon of petrol being roughly sufficient to carry a person close upon one hundred miles on fairly good roads, and we shall watch its development with some interest.”

 A SMALL GROUP OF motor cycle enthusiasts got together at Frascati’s on Oxford Street and decided to form a club devoted to the new pastime of motor cycling.
 They formed a provisional committee and, presumably after much soul searching, decided on a name for the first motor cycling club: The Motor Cycling Club.
 Two thoughts.
 Primus, Frascatti’s was a popular watering hole among aristos and London glitterati, reminding us that, at its inception, at least, motor cycling was not the reserve of the hoi polloi.
 Secundus, following the tradition set by the British Army, in which the oldest regiments take precedence in line of march, every motor cycle clubman on the planet should defer to bikes ridden by members of ‘the’ MCC on the road.
 [The MCC is thriving and still runs long-distance events including the Exeter, Land’s End and Edinburgh long-distance trials.
 I joined in 1920 and while I’m not an active member am proud to wear the badge.]

-CLEMENT’S FIRST motorcycle was the 1¾hp Autocyclette.
+CLEMENT’S FIRST motor cycle was the 1¾hp Autocyclette.

 NSU LAUNCHED A motorcycle named after its Neckarsulm factory (Neckarsulm Strickmaschinen Union).
 Having evaluated Minerva and Werner engines NSU settled on the 234cc/1¾hp Swiss-made Zedel—in Nurenberg Victoria chose the same engine.